How can you optimize your content to be cited by AI?

 At Easyweb, our agency specializing in GEO, we transform your digital assets into knowledge bases ready for artificial intelligence.
 We apply rigorous protocols to ensure that your data is extracted, understood, and, above all, cited with authority by generative engines.
 This practical approach to GEO ensures that your expertise remains at the center of the automated conversations that dictate today's purchasing journey.

-This video explains how the transition from a list of blue links to a single summary response completely redefines the marketing objective.
+This video explains how the shift from a list of blue links to a single synthetic response completely redefines the marketing objective.

 How does AI choose its sources?

-To optimize, you need to understand.
+To optimize, you have to understand.
 Unlike traditional indexing, a generative search engine (such as Perplexity or SearchGPT) uses a process called "Retrieval-Augmented Generation" (RAG).
-The AI searches for text segments (chunks) that have the highest information density and the best semantic match with the user's query.
+AI searches for text segments (chunks) that have the highest information density and the best semantic match with the user's query.

 The importance of semantic density and markup